Content Warning: Discussing sexual assault / non-consent.

 I do not feel good when you catcall me in the street.
 I am not a fucking statue.
 I do not need to be admired.
 I don’t want you to admire me.
 When I get dressed in the morning, I do so to impress other girls, not other men.
-I read a funny meme thing one time that said along the lines of, “If women dressed to impress a man, they wouldn’t bother getting dressed.”
-I agree.
+I read a funny meme thing one time that said along the lines of: “If women dressed to impress a man, they wouldn’t bother getting dressed at all.”

-Not all men are like this, but the fact that me and almost every woman I’ve ever spoken to have had at least one situation just like I’ve described proves a point.
+#NotAllMen are like this, I know, but the fact that me and almost every woman I’ve ever spoken to, has at least one situation just like I’ve described today, proves a point.
 Harvey Weinstein is just the tip of a very big, very dirty, and very sordid iceberg.
 These are genuine tales — these things genuinely happened to me.
-I have been a UK size 8-10 when some of these things happened, and I have been a UK size 16-18.
-I’ve been blonde.
-I’ve been a brunette.
-I’ve had black hair, blue hair, pink hair, red hair, rainbow hair.
-Long hair and short hair.
-I’ve been both half naked and entirely covered up.
+They happened to me when I was a UK size 8-10, and when I was a UK size 16-18.
+They happened to me as a blonde and a brunette, with black hair, blue hair, pink hair, red hair, rainbow hair, long hair, and short hair.
+I’ve been both half-naked and entirely covered up.

-I’ve had piercings and tattoos at some times and, at others, I haven’t had any.

-These things have happened by both complete strangers and people I know.
-Men aged from teenage years right through to the elderly.
-I’ve had my butt groped by old men in shops I’ve worked in.
+I’ve been treated this way by both complete strangers, and people I know.
+Men that have catcalled me have been aged from teens right through to the elderly.
+I’ve had my butt groped by 70-odd-year-old men in shops I’ve worked in.
 My Design & Technology teacher at school got sacked for touching up the breasts of girls in his classes.
-Apparently.
-The touching up definitely happened.
-I was one of the group of girls that complained to the headmaster because he’d been making us feel so uncomfortable, we didn’t even want to go to class.
-Then he disappeared from the school and no one ever heard from him again.
+I was one of the group of girls that complained to the headmaster because the teacher had made us feel so uncomfortable we didn’t even want to go to class.
+Then, he disappeared from the school and no one ever heard from him again.

-Nothing ever happened as a result of some drunk guy pulling down my trousers and exposing my naked bottom half entirely in the place I worked.
+Nothing ever happened as a result of some drunk guy pulling down my trousers and exposing me in the place I worked.

-I could have done nothing about the guy I cheated on my husband with.
-I’d already cheated on him once.
-If I had reported that guy’s harassment, I would have been met with a cry of:
+I could’ve done nothing about the guy I cheated on my husband with.
+I’d already slept with him once.
+If I’d reported that guy’s harassment, I would likely have faced a cry of:

 “She’s lying.
 She cheated on her husband, got caught out, and then accused him of rape.”

 Do you know how I know this?
-Because another girl reported harassment from a different group of lads, and that was the essence of the Chinese whispers that got around.
+Because another girl reported harassment from a different group of lads and absolutely nobody believed her.
+They all assumed she’d cheated on her husband, got caught in the act, and used the R-word as a way to get out of it.
+I heard the rumours.
 Was she harassed?
 No one knows.
-The rumour mill went into overdrive for a while and then the entire story disappeared.
+The gossip mill went into overdrive for a while, and then the entire story disappeared.

 And then we have the problem of a President who believes it is okay to grab women by the pussy, or at least to say it is.